 Notice to all Shipowners, Fishing Vessel Owners, Agents, Shipmasters, Skippers, Fishers, Yachtsmen, Seafarers and all those engaged in Pot Fishing

-The Department of Transport, Tourism and Sport has received reports of vessels’ propellers becoming entangled in ropes of Marker Buoys used to indicate the position of pots used for fishing Lobster, Crab, or other fish or shellfish.
-This can occur because the length of rope used to fix Marker Buoys is too long, resulting in the line floating on or just below the surface.
+The Department of Transport, Tourism and Sport reminds all vessel owners, agents, shipmasters, skippers, fishers, yachtsmen, seafarers and those engaged in pot fishing about the risks of vessels’ propellers becoming entangled in ropes of marker buoys used to indicate the position of pots used for fishing lobster, crab, or other fish or shellfish.
+This can occur because the length of rope used to fix marker buoys is too long, resulting in the line floating on or just below the surface.

-In addition, concerns have been raised that unsuitable ‘floats’ (e.g. empty drink cans, plastic bottles, dark-coloured floats, etc.) are being used that offer poor visibility or could be mistaken for floating debris.
+In addition, the Department reminds those engaged in pot fishing not to use unsuitable ‘floats’ (e.g. empty drink cans, plastic bottles, dark-coloured floats, etc.), which offer poor visibility and/or could be mistaken for floating debris.

 Fishers who carry out pot fishing (whether commercially or non-commercially) are reminded of their obligation to other users of the sea.

-The Annex to this Marine Notice contains a guide for fishers and other users in relation to ‘Good Practice Guide to Pots and Marker Buoys’.
+The Annex to this Marine Notice contains a guide for fishers and other users entitled ‘Good Practice Guide to Pots and Marker Buoys’.

 · Contact the Coast Guard immediately even if you think that you are able to disentangle yourself without assistance (the Irish Coast Guard can be contacted by phoning 112 or 999 and asking for the Coast Guard or by raising a distress call by VHF radio, Channel 16);